plancomps/plancomps.github.io/README.md

+---

-PLanCompS: Programming Language Components and Specifications
+[PLanCompS]: Programming Language Components and Specifications
 =============================================================

 PLanCompS is an open international collaboration, continuing from an